imxugan/CSGO-Skill/extra/Guides/equipment_guide.md

 > | :---:  | :---: |  :---:  |    :---:     |     :---:      |       :---:       |
 > | 3.07s  |  70%  |  0.34s  |    156m      |     263m       |        N/A        |

 **Gun Stategy**: Short bursts are most effective with this weapon, aiming at the head and controlling the recoil.
 Let the enemies run into your crosshair.
-Don't remove the silencer and keep an eye on your ammo conservation.
+Don't remove the silencer and keep an eye on your ammo.
 <br/><br/>

 ### SSG 08
-The SSG 08, or more affectionately named Scout, is great for quick peeks and fast headshots.
+The SSG 08, or more affectionately named "Scout," is great for quick peeks and fast headshots.
 Due to its quick recovery time and high accuracy, there is no reason to *not* be moving between shots.
 Mastering this weapon would make it just as deadly as the Desert Eagle would be if it had a scope.
 It's low price tag makes it purchasable nearly every round.
-The stats are for when the weapon is and isn't scoped in.
+The accurate range is for when the weapon is and isn't scoped in.

 *The SSG 08 bolt-action is a low-damage but very cost-effective sniper rifle, making it a smart choice for early-round long-range marksmanship.*